0.0

 00.0 ℃

-Today's UV index in Toledo, United States will be up to 4, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Toledo, United States will be up to 7, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Toledo, USA, can reach high levels during summer months, with a peak of 9 in June.
 It's essential to understand that UV radiation is stronger in clear skies and midday hours.